dhukslsp/dhukslsp/README.md

 You can click the Preview link to take a look at your changes.
 --->

- Hi my name is Dhryv Singh this is my gitr hub profile where i use to push my code and also use to show people my code sometimes when i feel to make my repository public
+ Hi my name is Dhruv Singh this is my git hub profile where i use to push my code and also use to show people my code sometimes when i feel to make my repository public